caitlynslashai/tectonic-tools/README.md

 ## Contributor

 If you contribute new/changes to images they'll need to be uploaded to the CDN (Sirv) to be available.
-Images should also be added to the repo for safe keeping Note that Sirv has been configured for a 30 day local browser cache time.
+Images should also be added to the repo as well both for safe keeping and since it's for both local dev and a backup for serving
+Note that Sirv has been configured for a 30 day local browser cache time.
 So if an image gets updated it may be delayed for users unless they force a refresh.

 -   Local dev should always use the localhost nextjs server, unless you use a production version locally